dexie/dexie-website/cloud/docs/access-control.md

 The server endpoint of Dexie Cloud controls access to data for every sync request, so that each user maintains a copy of the part of the database that is accessible for that user.
 It also controls what permissions each user has to mutate data.

 The whole idea with Dexie Cloud is to create applications that work as identically as possible no matter if user is offline or online.
-This means that the application logic needs to stay on the client.
+This means that the application logic needs to be fully executable on the client.
 A ToDo app must be able to add items while offline, a barcode scanner app must work offline and store scanned codes in the offline database.

 Dexie Cloud comes with an access control model that has the same security benefits as a server side app, but the creation of the objects that control access happens in your client side app.
-How is this possible?
-It must all start with a user creating a realm.
-At first, this realm is nothing that affects other users.
-It does not harm anyone.
-The realm owner can create roles and invite members to the realm and connect the application model objects to the realm (or several different realms).
-Users that accepts the invitations will gain the access that the realm owner has given and the model continues to work with water-proof isolation between users and customers.
+How is this possible? **It must all start with a user creating a realm**.
+Any user can do that.
+A realm does not give any new access or affect other users just yet.
+The realm owner can invite members to the realm and connect the application model objects to the realm (or several different realms).
+Then, users that accepts the invitations will gain the access that the realm owner has given and the model continues to work with water-proof isolation between users and customers.
+The invitation step is important because it protects other users from unwillingly starting to see new data showing up in their app without their acceptance - data that could potentially confuse them or delude them to mix it up with authentic data.

 For enterprise use cases, Dexie Cloud also has a server side REST API that enables realm and bulk member management without requiring an invititation step.
 The client of such an API could typically sync users from a directiry with realm members in Dexie Cloud.

 ## Realms

 A realm represents an access controlled partition of data.
-All objects in your database is connected to a realm.
-Every user has its own unique realm that is private for that user only.
-By default, a newly created object will be connected to the private realm for the user that creates the object.
+All objects in your database are connected to a realm via the `realmId` property also when that property isn't explicitely set.
+The realmId property of any object will implicitely be set to the private realmId of the object creator.
+Every user has its own unique realmId that is private for that user only.

 New realms can be created by anyone but they are of little use unless that user invites members and the members accepts the invitation.